monsoonmaelstrom/book2/book2.md

 “I don’t want to talk about it,” I tell him before he has a chance to ask any questions.

-“Okay,” he agrees walking next to me in silence.
+“Okay,” he agrees, walking next to me in silence.

 We cover the miles throughout the day rapidly, and when we’re within ten or fifteen miles of the city proper, Davy calls a halt, and spends a few minutes talking with Liam and Peter.
 Alex stays near me.
 Giorgi is talking to Gavin and Henry.
 I think he’s trying to keep them from asking me questions which, if so, I appreciate.
 I’m going to have to thank him later.
 It’s bound to be awkward.
 I sigh.